Rectal Bleeding (cont.)

 Radiation treatment for cancers of the abdomen can cause radiation colitis acutely, but permanent changes to the inner lining of the colon and the colonic blood vessels may occur, which can result in bleeding many years after treatment.
 A common example is radiation proctitis that results from pelvic radiation for the treatment of prostate cancer.
 Rectal bleeding from radiation proctitis usually is mild, but occasionally can be chronic enough to cause anemia.

 A Meckel's diverticulum is an out-pouching (sack) that protrudes from the small intestine near the junction of the small intestine and the colon.
-It is present from birth and occurs in approximately 2% of the population.
+It is present from birth and occurs in a small percentage of the population.
 Some Meckel's diverticula can secrete acid, like the stomach, and the acid can cause ulcerations in the inner lining of the diverticulum or the tissues of the small intestine adjacent to the diverticulum.
 These ulcers can bleed.
 Bleeding from a Meckel's diverticulum is the most common cause of gastrointestinal bleeding in children and young adults.
 Bleeding from a Meckel's diverticulum is painless but can be brisk and can cause bright red, dark red, or maroon stools.

 Rare causes of rectal bleeding